Is a Computer Science Degree Still Worth It in 2026?

 2010s: The Power of Critical Thinking

 By the 2010s, I was reminded of this lesson in a very personal way.
-My middle daughter had been seriously exploring photography — through classes and summer programs — so I arranged for her to meet with a Wellesley art professor as she considered her college path.
+My middle daughter had been seriously exploring photography through classes, summer programs and independent projects, so I arranged for her to meet with a Wellesley art professor as she considered her college path.
 The professor’s advice was unforgettable.
 She encouraged my daughter to understand the context for her work and answer questions like: Should you take a photograph?
 Why?
 How?
 That conversation underscored that the true value of education lies not in technical training, but in cultivating creativity, judgment, and critical perspective — skills that endure even as technologies change.

 Career Lessons: Transferable Skills Beyond Engineering